 My books all explore the impact of technology on society, from the micro (self, relationships) to the macro (community, society, social justice).
 They have won scholarly awards and have also been well received by the general public.

-My most recent book, Superconnected, now in its second edition, is appropriate for any number of courses exploring the impact of the internet and digital technology/social media on the way we live.
+My most recent book, Superconnected, now in its third edition, is appropriate for any number of academic courses, undergraduate or graduate, exploring the impact of the internet and digital technology/social media on the way we live.

-Here are some of my published scholarly articles and reviews, with links when available:
+Here are some of my other published scholarly articles and reviews, with links when available: